 The Classifiers and Rankers checkboxes allow you to select the classifiers that will be used to classify or rank pages.
 Each classifier (see the Classifiers section for details) is represented in the list by its class label and two checkboxes.
 Checking the box under Use to classify indicates that the associated classifier should be used (made active) during the next crawl for classifying, checking the "Use to Rank" indicates that the classifier should be be used (made active) and its score for the document should be stored so that it can be used as part of the search time score.
-Each active classifier is run on each page downloaded during a crawl.
-If "Use to Crawl" was checked and the page is determined to belong to the class that the classifier has been trained to recognize, then a meta word like "class:label", where label is the class label, is added to the page summary.
+Each active page is determined to belong to the class that the classifier has been trained to recognize, then a meta word like "class:label", where label is the class label, is added to the page summary.
 For faster access to pages that contain a single term and a label, for example, pages that contain "rich" and are labeled as "non-spam", Yioop actually uses the first character of the label "non-spam" and embeds it as part of the term ID of "rich" on "non-spam" pages with the word "rich".
 To ensure this speed-up can be used it is useful to make sure ones classifier labels begin with different first characters.
 If "Use to Rank" is checked then when a classifier is run on the page, the score from the classifier is recorded.
 When a search is done that might retrieve this page, this score is then used as one component of the overall score that this page receives for the query.

 The Indexing Plugins checkboxes allow you to select which plugins to use during the crawl.
 Yioop comes with three built-in plugins: AddressesPlugin, RecipePlugin, and WordFilterPlugin.
-One can be a link to a configuration screen.
+One can also write or downlaod additional plugins.
+If the plugin can be configured, next to the checkbox will be a link to a configuration screen.
 Let's briefly look at each of these plugins in turn...